arthurgousset/txtypes/README.md

 > This repo is for educational purposes only.
 The information provided here may be inaccurate.
 > Please don’t rely on it exclusively to implement low-level client libraries.

-Todos:

-- [ ] [CHECK: That any valid typed or untyped Ethereum transaction is valid on Celo ?]
-- [ ] [CHECK: Does Celo support 0x00 typed Celo-specific transactions?]
-- [ ] [CHECK: Does Celo support access list with Celo-specific parameters]
-- [ ] [CHECK: Does Celo support access list with legacy gasLimit field instead of EIP-1559]

 ## Summary

 | Transaction type  | # | Recommended & Supported | Viem (TS) | Ethers (TS) | ContractKit (TS) | Web3js (TS) | Web3j (Java) | rust-ethers (Rust) | Brownie (Python) |